Romance Proofreader

 Congratulations on writing a beautiful romance novel

 You’ve poured your heart and soul into your story and can’t wait to share it with readers.
-This is an exciting time!
-It’s also the time to ensure your manuscript is as polished as possible.
+This is an exciting time—and also the time to ensure your manuscript is as polished as possible.
 After all, first impressions can’t be remade.
 Give your novel its best chance for success.

 Your work deserves to reach its full potential